top of page

 1 continuous trip with 1 transfer within 80 min.

-Metro: Scan QR/NFC at entrance.
+Metro: Scan QR/NFC sticker at entrance.

 Display active digital ticket on phone with QR code for scanning.